mishwilso/gosqas-color-project/README.md

 # Gosqas Interview Project

 Hi!
 This is a color palette generator inspired by [Coolors](https://coolors.co).
-Generate random color palettes, lock colors you like, and save your favorites to a gallery.
+Generate random color palettes, lock colors you like, and save your favorites to a gallery :D

 ## Tech Stack